BackSlasher/blog.backslasher.net/content/resizing-aws-root-centos-hvm.md

 Because the CentOS image my company uses isn't available as HVM, I switched to [this](https://aws.amazon.com/marketplace/pp/B00NQAYLWO) image, which had an annoying side effect.

 ### The Problem
 After launching an instance, I always extend the root volume, which starts at a measly 8GB.
-Linux runs fine on 8GB, but our devs depend on some manuvering space.
+Linux runs fine on 8GB, but our devs depend on some maneuvering space.
 The EBS volume itself is extended when launching the instance.
-Howver, one must also extend the partitions/filesystems inside the volume.
+However, one must also extend the partitions/filesystems inside the volume.
 **Our previous image** contained a root EBS that contained the filesystem directly, like this:
 ```text
 $ lsblk